• support@madhedgefundtrader.com

 When I lived as a student in West Berlin during the 1960s, I had a nice little side business.

-I organized weekend walking tours through the Berlin Wall at Checkpoint Charlie to visit East Berlin for American students too afraid to go alone.
+I organized weekend walking tours through the Berlin Wall at Checkpoint Charlie to visit East Berlin for American students who were too afraid to go alone.

 That would be much more difficult to pull off today, as governments around the world have launched a war on cash that will not end until its ultimate demise.